 Kettlebell competition has existed for over a hundred years,

 growing in popularity over recent decades across the globe.

-Hege’s first notable success was in the amateur class at the 2017 World Championships where she took first in the snatch.
-In 2018 she took second at the Norwegian nationals in snatch, and 5th at the World Championships – in Pro class.
-In 2019 she took two national wins – in snatch and biathlon, and returned to the World Championships to take 4th in biathlon.
+Hege’s first notable success was in the amateur class at the 2017 World Championships where she took first in the Snatch.
+In 2018 she took second at the Norwegian nationals in Snatch, and 5th at the World Championships – in Pro class.
+Hege took two national wins in 2019– in snatch and biathlon.
+She then returned to the World Championships to take 4th in biathlon.
 She also took bronze at the European Championships, in snatch.